 If you do not seek medical care, it will also be difficult to link your injuries to the car crash, and you may devalue any future claim should you decide to pursue compensation for your damages.

 Seek Legal Help Online from Our Portland Law Offices Today

-If you are injured in a motor vehicle accident during the shutdown, and you believe it was caused by another’s negligence, we encourage you to contact one of our reputable Portland car accident attorneys as soon as possible.
+If you are injured in a motor vehicle accident during the shutdown, and you believe it was caused by another’s negligence you may ask – where is a car accident lawyer near me?
+At Rizk Law, we encourage you to contact our car accident lawyers as soon as possible for a free consultation.

 We are available to assist injured clients, and we have the capability to fully and securely process new claims and manage existing ones without the need for a face-to-face meeting.
 Call our firm today at 503.245.5677 for more information.